Support structures for people with disabilities

 Professionals involved in care

-• Professionals providing support for social, professional and educational life.
+• Professionals providing social, professional, and educational support.

 Sector